 - Network penetration testing reveals real-world opportunities for hackers to compromise networks, systems, hosts and network devices (ie: routers, switches).

-- Physical penetration testing sets out to compromise physical barriers (ie: locks, sensors, cameras, mantraps) to access sensitive areas, just as a malicious insiders or bad actors might do.
+- Physical penetration testing sets out to compromise physical barriers (ie: locks, sensors, cameras, mantraps) to access sensitive areas, just as malicious insiders or bad actors might do.

 - IoT/Device pen testing aims to identify and hardware or software level flaws such as insecure APIs or communication channels.